sersad-ru/MultiSens/README.md

 This software depens from Arduino standart libraries only.
 It uses `Software Serial`, `Wire` and `SPI` libraries.
 All plugins code uses minimal subset of functions required only for testing sensors.
-You need full size libraries from the Arduino Community to use full range of abilities of sensors.
+To take advantage of the full range of sensor capabilities, you'll need full-size libraries from the Arduino community.

 For example, all RFID plugins only reads manufacturer predefined card ID.
 No functions for key manipulation or data writing.